fontforge/fontforge.github.io/en-US/documentation/developers/index.md

 title: FontForge Developer Documentation
 ---

-# Crash Reporting
+# Bug reporting

-To report a crash, please make a screencast of the series of actions that cause the crash, upload it to youtube, and file an issue with a link to the video on youtube.
+To report a bug, please file an issue on [github](https://github.com/fontforge/fontforge/issues), and give a precise description of what you think should happen, and what actually does happen; or if you prefer, make a screencast of the series of actions that cause the crash, upload it somewhere (e.g. YouTube), and put a link to the video in the issue.

+If you're able to build Fontforge from source, it's really helpful if you can find where the bug was introduced, using [`git bisect`](http://webchick.net/node/99), but don't worry if not.

 ### Interface